Skip to main content

 NAVIGATION: Journal of the Institute of Navigation

-NAVIGATION is read by engineers, professional navigators, astronomers, cartographers, photogrammetrists, meteorologists, physicists, educators, geodesists, surveyors, general aviation and airline pilots, mariners, yachtsmen, corporations, civil and military government agencies, private scientific and technical institutions, universities and training academies, consulting firms, patent/trademark attorneys, and anyone interested in position-determining systems.
+NAVIGATION is read by engineers, professional navigators, astronomers, cartographers, photogrammetrists, meteorologists, physicists, educators, geodesists, surveyors, general aviation and airline pilots, mariners, yachtsmen, corporations, civil and military government agencies, private scientific and technical institutions, universities and training academies, consulting firms, patent/trademark attorneys, and anyone else interested in position-determining systems.

-As of 2020 NAVIGATION has a 2.1 Journal Impact Factor (JIF), ranking NAVIGATION in the top ten academic journals in its class.
+As of 2023 NAVIGATION has a 3.1 Journal Impact Factor (JIF), ranking NAVIGATION in the top ten academic journals in its class.

 For an alternate route to this Journal use this URL: navi.ion.org